wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

 = 2.0.3 =
-* ADDED: LESS Compiler for some of the most common Bootstrap style options ( [thanks to LESSCPHP](http://leafo.net/lessphp/) )
+* ADDED: LESS Compiler for some of the most common Bootstrap style options! ( [thanks to LESSCPHP](http://leafo.net/lessphp/) )
-* ADDED: Option - use minimized or non-minized Bootstrap CSS
+* ADDED: Option - toggle use of minimized or non-minized Bootstrap CSS
-* ADDED: Option - delete all plugin settings upon deactivation
+* ADDED: Option - toggle delete all plugin settings upon plugin deactivation
 * ADDED: Option - enable LESS compiler and include less-compiled CSS
 * ADDED: Now enqueues native WordPress JQuery Javascript when Bootstrap Javascript is enabled.
-* ADDED: Yahoo YUI! reset to version v3.4.1
+* ADDED: Yahoo YUI! reset.css v3.4.1
 * UPDATED: Plugin upgrade handling is much improved
-* UPDATED: Normalize CSS to the latest version
+* UPDATED: Normalize CSS updated to the latest version
-* REMOVED: Support Twitter Bootstrap v1.4.0 ("legacy")
+* REMOVED: support Twitter Bootstrap v1.4.0 ("legacy") !
-* REMOVED: Support for Individual Twitter Bootstrap Javascript Libraries.
+* REMOVED: support for Individual Twitter Bootstrap Javascript Libraries !
+* REMOVED: support for shortcodes [TBS_BLOCK] and [TBS_TWIPSY] !

 = 2.0.2.3 =
 * FIX: Fixed a bug where the plugin would error and WordPress may deactivate the plugin.